 Breathtaking colours, abundance of wildlife, and off-road driving.
 This is the quintessential Francois Peron National Park.
 A perfect place for those who love the raw beauty of Australia, and seek some adventures.
 Soak up the view of striking red cliffs, white sand and turquoise water.
 Feel the rush taking a soft sand track in a 4WD vehicle.
 Set up a tent in a beautiful scenery and spend the night under the stars.
 Are you ready for this ride?
-Find out more how to prepare for visiting Francois Peron National Park in a separate blog post.
+Learn more how to prepare for visiting Francois Peron National Park in a separate blog post.

 Monkey Mia is a place where you can interact with dolphins that come to the shore every morning.
 The first dolphin experience starts at 7:45 am, followed by two more sessions that are usually over by 9:00 am.
 If you are lucky, you may get the chance to assist in feeding the dolphins.
 Rangers chose 3 – 4 people per session to feed the dolphins under their supervision.
 These are usually children, but don’t lose faith!
 Smile and try to catch the rangers’ attention.
-This will help you a lot!
+This will help you a lot.
 Entry fee for this experience is AUD 15 for an adult.

 Eagle Bluff is a viewpoint located no more than 20 km from Denham.
 It’s a great spot to drop by in the evening and watch the sunset.
 The elevated boardwalk offers amazing coastal views.
-If you are lucky, you will also spot some wildlife from here.
+If you get lucky, you will also spot some wildlife from here.
 Keep your eyes peeled for marine creatures such as dolphins, dugongs, turtles and sharks.
 Not too far from the promenade, there is a basic campground where you can spend the night under the starry sky.
 Find out more about campsites in Shark Bay in the section below.

 Hamelin Pool is another interesting place to visit in Shark Bay in Western Australia.
 You will find here stromatolites, one of the oldest evidence of life on Earth, date back 3,5 billion years old.
 Stromatolites are also called “living fossils”.
 It’s been assessed that they grow at a maximum of 0,3 mm per year.
 A boardwalk at Hamelin Pool gives you the opportunity to see the formations from a short distance.
 Stromatolites are extremely rare so make sure to add this place to your itinerary and drop by on your way to Exmouth.

 Little Lagoon is located only 5 km from Denham.
 It’s a smaller, and more accessible version of Big Lagoon situated in Francois Peron National Park.
 You can get there by car or on foot from Denham.
 If you are keen to take a casual stroll, just follow the Nicholson Point Walk Trail.
 It shouldn’t take you more than 2 hours (both ways).
-Little Lagoon is a great place to visit is you have some free time left in Denham.
+Little Lagoon is a great place to visit is you have some spare time left in Denham.
 This spot is ideal for swimming, fishing, paddle boarding, and also watching rare birdlife, native to this region.

 - Dirk Hartog Island (access for 4WD cars)